YOCKOW/SF-StringEncodingNameImpl/proposal/NNNN-String-Encoding-Names.md

 While it may claim the IANA's Character Sets could be replaced with it, it entirely focuses on Web browsers and their JavaScript APIs.
 Furthermore it binds tightly names with implementations.
 Since `String.Encoding` is just a `RawRepresentable` type where its `RawValue` is `UInt`, it is more universal but is more loosely bound to implementations.
-As a result, WHATWG Encoding Standard doesn't fit so easily with `String.Encoding`.
+As a result, WHATWG Encoding Standard doesn't easily align with `String.Encoding`.
 So it is just mentioned in "Future Directions".

 ## Acknowledgments